 If we think about this data, it might be clear why some people love sphagnum, while others love LECA!
 If your climate has a low humidity (under 40%), then LECA (especially the top layer) could go bone dry within in a day or two.
 Conversely, if your humidity is high, then saturated or old-compacted sphagnum moss might be too wet even after a full week—which is bad because wetness and compaction are favorable for some fungal pathogens like fusarium and may lead to root rot.

 This is why I use a blended mix.
 I can customize the dry-out rate based on the needs of the orchid in combination with variables like my climate.
 If I have an orchid that needs very moist roots, I may use pure sphagnum (or a lot of sphagnum in the blend); if I have an orchid that needs moist but airy roots, I’ll use a bit of sphagnum but also add bark and perlite; if I have an orchid that has roots which must dry quickly, then I won’t use any sphagnum at all and instead I’ll use large chunk bark (or even wine corks) so that air can flow freely though the media (increasing the evaporation rate).
 You can check out all of the potting mix “recipes” I use for my orchids here.

 If you want to see the rest of the results, check out this google sheet.
 I’ve tabled the timed readings and included some graphs that illustrate the dry out period over time.

-Anyways, remember to always test your theories, don’t accept what other growers say as fact and enjoy the process of learning about plants.
-This is how you’ll become a better grower 🙂
+With that, remember to always test your theories, don’t accept what other growers say as fact—you might be surprised what you testing things for yourself.
+Above all…enjoy the process of learning about plants, it’s how you’ll become a better grower 🙂